eecslab/eecs/docs/tools.md

 ├── mkdocs.yml
 ```

+## Deploy mkdocs project

-Deploy mkdocs project to github
+The follow introduces how to deploy the mkdocs project to github page

-Fisrt, Upload the whole to github repository, such as `git@github.com:test/xxxx.git`
+Fisrt, Upload the whole mkdocs project to github repository, such as `git@github.com:test/xxxx.git`
 And then， execute following command

 ```bash
 mkdocs gh-deploy
 ```

 Now, you can access the website: `https://test.github.io/xxx`